2024-2025 Academic Catalog

 Licensure

-Once you have completed a program leading to Illinois licensure, Concordia-Chicago's Licensure Officer will contact you once your licensure has been processed on your Illinois State Board of Education (ISBE) account.
+After you have recently completed a program leading to Illinois licensure, Concordia-Chicago's Licensure Officer will contact you once your licensure has been processed on your Illinois State Board of Education (ISBE) account.
 The Licensure Officer can also assist with other licensure-related questions and out-of-state licensure processing.
-Contact the Office of the Registrar at 708-209-4078 or licensure@CUChicago.edu for more information.
+Contact the Office of the Registrar or licensure@CUChicago.edu for more information.

 Official Transcript and Received Document Policies